Designing a new Travelodge

 Travelodge does not have a standard floor plate and will accept layouts which are compliant with our Tenant’s Requirements Document.
 The Tenant’s Requirement Document (TRD) is available upon request from the relevant Development Manager.

-Floor plans, design and specification will be developed with and approved by the Development Manager or our retained Outsourced Project Manager (Wakemans or Baker Hollingsworth).
+Floor plans, design and specification will be developed with and approved by the Development Manager or our retained Outsourced Project Manager (Nigel Himpson of Wakemans or Gemma Taylor of Baker Hollingsworth).

 Each bedroom will have a window and be laid out and meet the minimum dimensions, all in accordance with the TRD unless otherwise agreed.
 Travelodge does not have a standard footprint, nor a minimum or maximum number of bedrooms per floor.
 However, please bear in mind that the most efficient floor plate has bedrooms either side of a central corridor and a linen room is needed on each floor.
 Building regulations also require minimum travel distances for fire escape purposes and this will determine how many fire escapes are needed.

-As an example, the floorplan below shows our latest Travelodge+ layout at Marlow, opened in July 2019.
+As an example, the floorplan below shows our latest Travelodge layout at Wimbledon, opened in November 2022.

-Also below are site layout and elevations for Marlow, which provide a good template for a typical, out-of-centre Travelodge that is up to 4/5 storeys, with car parking.
+Also below are site layout and elevations for Wimbledon, which provide a good template for a typical, Travelodge that is up to 4/5 storeys.
 Other than window setting out and service arrangements, Travelodge is not prescriptive about the materials used in the envelope or external works.
 Further detail is set out in the TRD.

 The Development Manager will advise you of the appropriate mix of rooms in each case, although Building Regulations call for a minimum of 1 in 20 rooms to be Accessible, with 1 in 10 in the London Boroughs.